reflectoring/reflectoring.github.io/_posts/2021-07-18-complete-guide-to-cors.md

 ```
 Here we are reading the value of the `Origin` header received in the request and setting it to the value of the `Access-Control-Allow-Origin` header sent in the response.

-Doing this will allow any domain including malicious ones to send requests to the "Cross-Origin server".
+Doing this will allow any domain including malicious ones to send requests to the cross-origin server.

 ### Lenient Regular Expression

-Similar to the earlier example, we can check for the value of the `Origin` header in the "Cross-Origin server" code by applying a regular expression.
-If we want to allow all subdomains to send requests to the "Cross-Origin server", the code will look like this:
+Similar to the earlier example, we can check for the value of the `Origin` header in the cross-origin server code by applying a regular expression.
+If we want to allow all subdomains to send requests to the cross-origin server, the code will look like this:

 ```js
 const express = require('express');